laradevitt/gatsby-themes/themes/gatsby-theme-just-basics/README.md

 This is *not* a design theme.
 It just provides some essential components on which to build a basic site.

+## Notes ##

+- *react-helmet* was replaced with [Gatsby Head API](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-head/) in 5.x branch.

-*Note: gatsby-plugin-preact was removed in 4.x branch due to compatibility issue with React 18.
-[See this issue](https://github.com/gatsbyjs/gatsby/issues/35500).*
+- *gatsby-plugin-preact* was removed in 4.x branch due to React 18 incompatibility ([Github issue](https://github.com/gatsbyjs/gatsby/issues/35500)).

 ## Included